This topic describes how to configure the OSS URI to use E-MapReduce.

-native URI： oss://[accessKeyId:accessKeySecret@]bucket[.endpoint]/object/path
+- native URI： oss://[accessKeyId:accessKeySecret@]bucket[.endpoint]/object/path

-This URI is used for specifying input/output data sources in the job, and is similar to hdfs://.
-In OSS data operations, you can configure accessKeyId, accessKeySecret and endpoint in Configuration, or you can specify accessKeyId, accessKeySecret and endpoint in URI.
+This URI is used for specifying input and output data sources for a job, which is similar to hdfs://.
+When you operate OSS data, you can configure the accessKey ID, accessKey Secret, and the endpoint.
+Alternatively, you can specify the accessKey ID, accessKey Secret, and the endpoint in the URI.

-ref URI: ossref://bucket/object/path
+- ref URI: ossref://bucket/object/path

 It is only valid in the configuration of an E-MapReduce job and is used to specify the resources needed for running the job.
 In the following job configuration example:

 We call prefixes, such as oss and ossref, as schemes.
 Pay special attention to the scheme difference in URI.

 Currently, operations only support OSS for standard storage types.

 - E-MapReduce uses the multipart mode to upload large files to OSS.
 Note that if your job is interrupted, some of the result data remains in OSS.
 You must remove it manually.
 The procedure here is the same with the use of HDFS.
 One difference, however, is that E-MapReduce uses the multipart mode to upload large files.
 The file fragments are uploaded to the OSS fragment management.
 Therefore, you must delete the remaining job files in OSS file management and clean the file fragments in OSS fragment management.
 Otherwise, you are charged for data storage.

 - Except for the preceding manual cleanup, you can also configure the lifecycle of the fragments, so that the expired fragments are automatically cleaned.
 For more information, see Lifecycle management of OSS files.